 In his letter, Walters also “demanded” that the board not to allow meetings “to be dominated by socialist issues”.
 According to the Secretary, this includes diversity training, even though such training is widely used.

-“No.” the board leaders responded in their letter.
+“No.” the Tulsa School Board leaders responded in their letter.
 “We will not limit attendance at our school board meetings to exclude people with whom you, we, or anyone else disagrees.”

 Tulsa Public Schools Superintendent shared both letters on her Facebook page Friday afternoon.